Reginald Dorman-Smith: Invasion and evacuation

-Dorman-Smith's mood swung erratically from one option to another on an hourly basis as he declared he would stay in Burma until the Indians were evacuated; demanded that a plane be sent to fly him out; or that would walk out of Burma via the Hukawng Valley as a way of showing support for the Indians who walked out via the same route.
+Dorman-Smith's mood swung erratically from one option to another on an hourly basis as he declared he would stay in Burma until all the Indians were evacuated; demanded that a plane be sent to fly him out; or that would walk out of Burma via the Hukawng Valley as a way of showing support for the Indians who walked out via the same route.
 Amery told him that walking out was a "crackpot" idea and Dorman-Smith was forced to concede the Hukawng Valley was "no route for obese governors".
 Finally, Dorman-Smith decided to "clear out by air", but expressed concern that he "took up a seat that could be used by a refugee".
 On 2 May 1942, he telegrammed Amery asking that for "a Blenheim [bomber] in India which be used" to allow him to escape.
-He seemed not to understand reserving an entire bomber to fly him might look worse than taking up a seat for a refugee.
+He seemed not to have understood that reserving an entire bomber to fly him out might look worse than taking up a seat for a refugee.
 Dorman-Smith spent all of 3 May 1942 in Myitkyina waiting anxiously amid a tropical downpour while being assailed by mosquitos for an airplane to arrive to pick him up, saying he felt "thoroughly trapped" as no plane arrived and he was resigned to "capture by the Japanese" as the Imperial Japanese Army continued its advance to Myitkyina.
 Very late on the evening of 3 May, what Dorman-Smith called "two RAF types" knocked on his door to tell him that they had been sent to fly him to India.
 The officers had with them a letter from Churchill telling him that he was to leave Burma at once as there was nothing for him to do and "the above is to taken as an order".
 Sir Shenton Thomas, the governor of the Straits Settlements, had been captured by the Japanese when Singapore fell on 15 February 1942 and had been paraded through the streets of Singapore as a prisoner as a way to show the power of Japan; Churchill was determined to prevent another British governor in Asia from being humiliated in the same way, telling Dorman-Smith that he did not want to see him paraded through the streets of Rangoon as a Japanese prisoner.
 Dorman-Smith wrote he could "not bear the thought of getting out myself and leaving thousands of Burmans, Anglo-Indians and Indians to the tender mercies of the Japanese".